Leefarmer83/Translate-It/TESTING.md

 **HTML validator:**
 Errors are seen, this is expected due to the validator not handling Flask inside the HTML

+**Bug Fix**
+I was having problems deleting words and Categories, every time i deleted, it always deleted the first word.
+This was down to the ID not being unique, I added {{ loop.index }} in the ID to fix this.

 # edit_words.html
 action taken | expected result | pass/fail
 ------------ | --------------- | ---------